magneticstain/plexer-cli/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability in Plexer, please use the `Report a vulnerability` button in the `Security` tab of this repo.
+To report a vulnerability in Plexer, please use the `Report a vulnerability` button in the `Security` tab of this repo (or [click here](https://github.com/magneticstain/plexer/security/advisories/new)).
 You should expect to hear a response within **5 business days**.

 ### SLOs